Quick Navigation

 A few practical notes that save real money and avoid avoidable headaches:

 - Book early for festival weeks.
-The St Magnus International Festival (last week of June) and the Ba' game (25 December and 1 January) are the two weeks of the year when central Kirkwall genuinely sells out.
+The St Magnus International Festival (mid-to-late June) and the Ba' game (25 December and 1 January) are the two weeks of the year when central Kirkwall genuinely sells out.
 The Orkney Folk Festival in late May fills Stromness rather than Kirkwall but the knock-on demand still tightens rooms.
 Book three to four months ahead for any of these dates.

 - Mid-May to mid-September is high season.
-Expect rates 30 to 50 percent higher than November to March.
-Shoulder weeks — early May and late September — offer the same daylight as you actually need (sixteen hours in May, twelve in late September) with markedly lower prices and noticeably emptier sites.
+Rates climb and the central rooms go first.
+Shoulder weeks — early May and late September — still give you the daylight you actually need (close to sixteen hours in early May, about twelve in late September) with lower prices and noticeably emptier sites.

 - Use Orkney Stays to compare per-property rates.
 Every hotel in this guide has its own page on the site with live rates pulled from Booking via our partner integration.
 The "Book Now" button on each property page is the cheapest available route — we are paid an affiliate fee by Booking, not by the property, so we have no incentive to push you toward one hotel over another.